WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    anyone uses the same key in a TLS certificate and an exchange-signing certificate.
    1. A string that consists of octet 32 (0x20) repeated 64 times.
-   1. A context string: the ASCII encoding of "HTTP Exchange 1 b1".
+   1. A context string: the ASCII encoding of "HTTP Exchange 1 b2".

       Note: As this is a snapshot of a draft of
       {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct context
       string.
    1. A single 0 byte which serves as a separator.
-   1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR map mapping:
+   1. If `cert-sha256` is set, a byte holding the value 32 followed by the 32 bytes of the value of `cert-sha256`.
+Otherwise a 0 byte.
-      1. If `cert-sha256` is set:
-         1. The text string "cert-sha256" to the byte string value of `cert-sha256`.
-      1. The text string "validity-url" to the byte string value of `validity-url`.
+   1. The 8-byte big-endian encoding of the length in bytes of `validity-url`, followed by the bytes of `validity-url`.
-      1. The text string "date" to the integer value of `date`.
+   1. The 8-byte big-endian encoding of `date`.
-      1. The text string "expires" to the integer value of `expires`.
+   1. The 8-byte big-endian encoding of `expires`.
-      1. The text string "headers" to the CBOR representation ({{cbor-representation}}) of `exchange`'s headers.
+   1. The 8-byte big-endian encoding of the length in bytes of `requestUrl`, followed by the bytes of `requestUrl`.
+   1. The 8-byte big-endian encoding of the length in bytes of `headers`, followed by the bytes of `headers`.
 1. If `cert-url` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `cert-sha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".